gokhanozdem/calculate_pos/README.md

 # calculate_pos
+This simple service is for my own development.
+I used Java, Docker, Maven, Spring boot and Kubernetes in this service.
-this restful service supply to calculate remain and change amount.
+This restful service supply to calculate remain and change amount.

-this service can be called like this : http://<URL:PORT>/calculate/string?totalAmount=38.44&tenderedAmount=0.40
+This service can be called like this : http://157.230.194.98:8085/calculate/string?totalAmount=38.44&tenderedAmount=0.40

-response will be like this :
+Response will be like this :

 {
     "input": {